hildebra/Rarefaction/Readme.md

 ## Colum sums
-Knowing the dataset at hand is relevant. thats whi RTK allows the user to quickly estimate the column sums of the dataset.
+Knowing the dataset at hand is relevant.
+That is why RTK allows the user to quickly estimate the column sums of the dataset.

 The mode colsums creates two files containing sorted and unsorted column sums of all samples:
 ```bash